12 Fun Ways to Practice Handwriting with Preschoolers

 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
 As an Amazon Associate, I earn from qualifying purchases.

-These are ideal for ages 5 and up.
-However, if you have a 4-year old that is able to start forming letters, these activities are fun too.
+These activities are best suited for kids ages 5 and up, but if you have a 4-year-old who’s showing interest and is ready to start forming letters, they can enjoy them too!

 12 Fun Ways to Practice Handwriting with Preschoolers

-- Use mini marshmallows and toothpicks to form letters with
+- Use mini marshmallows and toothpicks to form lines, shapes, or letters

-- Writing icing ice cubes on a chalkboard
+- Writing with ice cubes on a chalkboard

-- Make cookie letters using a rolling pin, and rolling the dough into lines to make the letters with
+- Make cookie letters using a rolling pin, and roll the dough into lines to make lines, shapes, or letters

-- Trace letters onto your child's back with your finger and have them guess which letter you wrote
+- Trace lines, shapes, or letters onto your child's back with your finger and have them guess what you “wrote”

-- Make letters with pipe cleaners or wikki stix.
+- Make lines, shapes, and letters with pipe cleaners or wikki stix.

-- Form letters with french fries (for once kids can play with their food!!) 😀
+- Form letters with French fries (for once, kids can play with their food!).
+An alternative would be to use play dough.

 - Have your older children (5+) write out a shopping list

-- Use a flashlight to make letters on the wall
+- Use a flashlight to make lines, shapes, or letters on the wall

-- Draw letters on the carpet with your fingers
+- Draw on the carpet with your fingers

 - Make letters with glue and cotton balls (draw the letter in glue on a piece of construction paper, then place the cotton balls on top to form each letter)

-- Have them lay on the floor and imitate letters with their bodies (example: curling into a circle for the letter “O”, making their body look like an “S” and so on)
+- Have them lie on the floor and imitate letters with their bodies (example: curling into a circle for the letter “O”, making their body look like an “S”, and so on)

-All preschoolers should master pre-writing lines or strokes before learning to form letters of the alphabet.
+All preschoolers should master pre-writing lines or strokes before learning to form alphabet letters.
 I have a book that will show you how to do just that.
-Basic Shapes for Beginners: A Hands-On Approach for Pre-writing Strokes for Preschoolers is a 79 page PDF digital download that will give you 30+ activities that you can do with your child age 2-5 over a 6 week period of time.
+Basic Shapes for Beginners: A Hands-On Approach for Pre-writing Strokes for Preschoolers is a 79-page PDF digital download that will give you 30+ activities that you can do with your child aged 2-5 over 6 weeks.
 It will introduce them to all the lines and shapes they need for making good letter formations and handwriting habits.
 You can also get it in paperback format and Kindle from Amazon.

 - Letter Formation Direction Cards – Free Download